Aneeshers/Logical_Clocks_Scale_Models/README.md

 change the ports in line 319-321 in the deploy.py file.

 Our logs are kept in the logs folder and are cleared everytime the program runs so you don't have to worry about manually clearing old logs.
+Each port has its own log named {PORT}.txt .
+There are also additional logs which are used for plotting.

 The experimental figures are located in the figure folder -- the figure folder has subfolders labeled by the tick size (this is the m value in our trials -- refer to design choices google doc)